June 2029 lunar eclipse

-A total lunar eclipse will take place on Tuesday, June 26, 2029.
-A dramatic total eclipse lasting 1 hour and 41 minutes 53 seconds will plunge the full Moon into deep darkness, as it passes right through the centre of the Earth's umbral shadow.
+Totality will last 1 hour, 41 minutes, and 53 seconds, the maximum duration for Saros series 130.
+The eclipse will plunge the full Moon into deep darkness, as it passes right through the center of the Earth's umbral shadow.
 While the visual effect of a total eclipse is variable, the Moon may be stained a deep orange or red color at maximum eclipse.
-This will be a great spectacle for everyone who sees it from most of the Americas and western Europe and Africa.
-The partial eclipse will last for 3 hours and 39 minutes 32 seconds in total.